hypo69/hypo/docs/gemini/out/en/how_to/src/ai/tiny_troupe/TinyTroupe/SECURITY.rst

 4. **Document Reproduction Steps:** Detail the precise steps required to reproduce the vulnerability.
 Include any special configurations needed.

-5. **Provide Proof-of-Concept (Optional but Recommended):** If possible, provide a proof-of-concept or exploit code demonstrating the vulnerability.
+5. **Provide Proof-of-Concept (Optional but Recommended):** If possible, provide a proof-of-concept or exploit code demonStarting the vulnerability.

 6. **Describe Impact and Exploitation:** Explain how an attacker might exploit the vulnerability and the potential impact of the issue.